I've thought a bit about my TDD limitations on Android and my discovery of the GoLang-y nature of interfaces. For the TopStoriesAdapter.ViewHolder

 The encapsulation ties into the other aspect of Object Oriented Design; It massively simplifies the code.

 If's exist only as guard clauses.
-This will change once I show why I call part of the pattern a Mediator.
+This will change once I show why I call part of the pattern a Mediator

-The DateUtils adjustment at the end demonstrates the power of the design patterns to remove the need for branching logic.
+adjustment at the end demonstrates the power of the design patterns to remove the need for branching logic.

 If there's any desire to read up on the process I went through with that; read the Logger Refactor series.